radioactive-exe/radioactive-exe/README.md

 - I’m currently working on many things!
 Trying to focus on my degree (kinda), but programming-wise, Web applications and MC Mods are at the forefront for me right now.
 Here's my latest complete baby, [Quizard.](https://radioactive-exe.github.io/Quizard/)

-- 🖋️ I’m currently learning **FabricMC modding, Vue, Swift, Maven/Gradle.**
+- 🖋️ I’m currently learning **FabricMC modding, Vue, Swift, and Maven/Gradle.**

-- 🤝 I’m looking to collaborate on **any projects anyone needs a collaborator on.
+- 🤝 I’m looking to collaborate on **any projects anyone needs a collaborator for.
 Here to learn and meet new people.**

 - ❓ Ask me about **CSS, JS, Java, C++, and QT.
 Oh, and random dinosaur and egyptology facts.**

-- ⚡ Fun facts **I love languages - I speak 3 fluently and am currently learning 2 more.
+- ⚡ Fun facts: **I love languages - I speak 3 fluently and am currently learning 2 more.
 I also live and breathe music.
 This stuff is my lifeline, all day, all night.**

 <h2 align="left">🔗 Connect with Me</h2>
 <p align="left">